truenas/documentation/content/SCALE/SCALETutorials/DataProtection/ScrubTasksSCALE.md

 ![ScrubTaskPrioritySCALE](/images/SCALE/22.02/resilverscrubedit.png "Default Scrub Task")

-To schedule a new resilver task to run at a higher priority select the hour and minutes from the **Begin** dropdown list.
+To schedule a new resilver task to run at a higher priority, select the hour and minutes from the **Begin** dropdown list.

 To schedule a new resilver task to run at a lower priority to other processes, select the hour and minutes from the **End** dropdown list.
 Running at a lower priority is a slower process and takes longer to complete.
 Schedule this for times when your server is at its lowest demand level.